 Pardon Me is a late great work from one of America’s most important naval architects.
 Designed for beauty as well as performance, the boat incorporates period trends in industrial design and architecture, making it a representative object for American art history as well as boating.

 The custom speedboat has played an important role in the evolution of boating technology and aesthetics.
 Commissions from men like Charlie Lyon allowed American designers and craftsmen to think big and achieve the highest levels of their craft, producing superlative boats.
-Such boats were an important part of Lyon’s life from childhood on, but Pardon Me was to be his last big powerboat, at age 75.
-Hacker himself was 69 when he began drawing, with forty years of experience.
+Such boats were an important part of Lyon’s life from childhood on but at age 75, Pardon Me was to be his last big powerboat.
+Hacker himself was 69 when he began drawing her, with forty years of experience.
 Although Pardon Me was an influential boat and certain design elements such as the rounded nose would remain popular into the late 1950s, it is in fact the product of an earlier culture of power boating.
-After the war, there was a decrease in custom runabouts and commuters like Pardon Me, while American consumers favored mass- manufactured boats of all sizes.
+After the war, there was a decrease in custom runabouts and commuters like Pardon Me, while American consumers favored mass-manufactured boats of all sizes.

 The realization of a boat like Pardon Me requires a great deal of input from the owner, the designer, and the builder.
 In the case of Pardon Me, the processes of conception, design, and construction were unusually collaborative due to a demanding schedule.